The Ballerina: Plot

 Therese Magloire, a medium, holds a seance and she translated by her Etienne.
 Therese is over taken by an unseen force, and she sees six little girls sitting with them around the campfire, in the girl ranger uniforms.
-Therese has a flashback and sees them in and old car from the 1950s, and in a horrific accident, killing them all, and they were badly burned.
+Therese has a flashback and sees them in an old car from the 1950s, and in a horrific accident, killing them all, and they were badly burned.
 They walk away as Therese tries to get them to stay.
 Therese says if Sophia talks to the girls, it may help them understand.

 Glen researches and finds information about the wreck.
 "Annie" is actually his aunt, who was killed 66 years ago.
 The boy in the locket is his father, Hank.
 Annie comes back and gets Sophia to follow her.
 Glen notices she is gone, and frantically looks for her.
 Annie and the other girls lead her to a pond and push her in the water.
 She manages to cling to the tree, she asks why they are doing this and they signal her to look down at something in the water.
 Glen has a flashback to the day of the recital, Sophia stayed in the truck, and it gets dark.
 Sophia sees a car pulling up, so she hid on the floor board.
 The Rednecks from the incident earlier peer around the truck, but it is locked, so they keep walking.
 They come back, and Sophia gets out of the car.

 Seeing them at the truck, Glen orders them to leave at gunpoint.
 Glen notices she's gone, and goes to look for her.
 In the present, he reaches the pond, and wades across to get her.
 In the past, Glen looks for her, and a Redneck hits him in the head with the gun, knocking him out.
 In the present, Glen stumbles in the pond, and no longer sees Sophia.